-Note that this minimum income requirement would apply only in the unlikely event that RA was not retained and PRA was not offered following renovations.
+Note that these minimum income requirements would apply to the three non-RA units and/or the entire property in the unlikely event that RA was not retained and PRA was not offered following renovations.

 c.
 Income-Appropriate Range

 Based on the preceding analyses, the income-appropriate ranges required for living at the subject project with units built to serve households at 60% AMHI, with and without RA, are as follows: